dekoza/mtgpl/KHC.rst

    Foretell |mana_1|\ |mana_w| (During your turn, you may pay |mana_2| and exile this card from your hand face down.
 Cast it on a later turn for its foretell cost.)

-:mtgtip:`Hero of Bretagard<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/4/4458c16c-b71d-481d-863b-f2e3b1320178.jpg?1620528713|https://scryfall.com/card/khc/4/hero-of-bretagard?utm_source=api>`
+:mtgtip:`Hero of Bretagard<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/4/4458c16c-b71d-481d-863b-f2e3b1320178.jpg?1623524589|https://scryfall.com/card/khc/4/hero-of-bretagard?utm_source=api>`
-   Whenever a spell or ability you control exiles one or more cards from your hand and/or permanents from the battlefield, put that many +1/+1 counters on Hero of Bretagard.
+   Whenever one or more cards are put into exile from your hand or a spell or ability you control exiles one or more permanents from the battlefield, put that many +1/+1 counters on Hero of Bretagard.

    As long as Hero of Bretagard has five or more counters on it, it has flying and is an Angel in addition to its other types.